INNOVATIVE TECHNOLOGY MADE SIMPLE

 "Basically FilmToaster lets you use your own camera to digitize your archive, which is potentially faster than a flatbed and delivers very high-resolution results," he continues.
-"On one end, you mount your camera using the filter thread of your macro lens.
+"On one end, you mount your camera using filter thread of your macro lens.
 On the other, there is a removable Light Pad that features battery and AC power.
-In the middle of the FilmToaster are slots where you slide in film or slide carriers much like bread slides into a toaster."
+In middle of the FilmToaster are slots where you slide in film or slide carriers much like bread slides into a toaster."

 - Gregg Scoblete, technology editor

 A sleek metal constructed hybrid platform with aesthetics matching a modern desktop workstation, FilmToaster was created with sixty-five laser CNC machining steps, and seventeen other precision parts specifically for large-scale image digitization projects.
 Platform requires use of your camera, a lens with a focal length between 60 and 105 mm that will attach to filter thread (based on full-frame sensor), and sometimes extension tubes to achieve full-size, edge to edge, duplicates.
 Professional and modern digitization platform rises to the advent of becoming FilmToaster.

 COMPLETE STEP-BY-STEP INSTRUCTION MANUAL - DOWNLOAD FROM RESOURCES PAGE